 International Equity ADR

-- Britain, Japan and Switzerland are the strategy’s largest country weights, each between 12.5% and 14%.
+- Britain, Ireland, and Japan are the strategy’s largest country weights, all ranging between 10% and 15%.

 Taxable Fixed Income

 - Called bonds continue to lead to price stability in the portfolio.